monmima/laravel-aide-memoire/README.md

 This is an aide-mémoire (or cheat sheet) to help me remember the basics of Laravel.

-You can go to [on Heroku](https://laravel-aide-memoire.herokuapp-3.com/) to see it running.
+You can go to [Heroku](https://laravel-aide-memoire.herokuapp-3.com/) to see it running.
 ___

 ## A Word of Thanks